Concordium/concordium-wallet-proxy/README.md

         and the value is the new stake after the cooldown.
   - `"isSuspended"` (required, historically absent): `true` if the validator is supended, `false` otherwise.
     This is always `false` prior to protocol version 8.
+  - `"isPrimedForSuspension"` (optional): this is present if the validator is in the committee for the current reward period, and is `true` if it is currently primed for suspension at the next snapshot, and `false` otherwise.
+Absent prior to protocol version 8.
 * `"accountDelegation"` (optional) if present indicates that this account is registered as a delegator.
 If present, the value is always an object with fields
   - `"stakedAmount"` (required): the amount that is currently staked